-Blunt Force Trauma: The Underreported Threat Of The Security Professional
+Blunt Force: The Underreported Threat Of Security Professionals

 Written by: Robert Kaiser

-What is ‘blunt force trauma’, and what type of injuries result from blunt force impact?
+What is ‘blunt force’, and what type of injuries can be the result?

 Please let me answer this question in the shortest possible way, without throwing some hyper intellectual medical terminologies at you, I don’t understand myself.
 Let me do it in reasonable simple and understandable terms, and more importantly, within context of this article.

 Severe injuries and deaths resulting from blunt force trauma are some of the most common cases encountered by forensic pathologists.
 For instance, almost all transportation fatalities, including those involving road traffic collisions and pedestrians being hit by vehicles result from blunt force trauma.

 Blunt force trauma is also the consequence faced by homeland and private security professionals after being hit by a solid object, such as a fist, foot, knee, elbow, iron bar, extendable baton, baseball bat, crowbar, brick, bottle, can, chair, fire extinguisher, to name but a few, or indeed after being pushed hard against another solid object e.g. door, wall, floor or car or down a flight of stairs etc.